nihitkhandelwal-eng/The_Brainforest/🌱 Journal/Therapy/Amandeep Ma'am/Session 3.md

 ![[Amandeep Ma'am Session 3.jpg|700]]

+- Continue with DTR
+- Look for cognitive errors
+- Start studying first thing in the morning

 Reviewed key symptoms
 1. Sleep
 	- It has been better except for the terrible headaches of 25th & 26th